-- ISA savings account.
-With cash ISA savings accounts (previously known as mini cash ISAs), you don't have to pay any tax on the interest.
-You can put up to £20,000 for the 2017/18 tax year into a cash ISA and earn tax-free interest.
-The best cash ISA rates are usually on accounts run over the internet, but there are also good deals through bank and building society branches and on accounts run over the telephone.
+With savings accounts (previously known as mini cash ISAs), you don't have to pay any tax on the interest.
+You can put up to £20,000 for the 2019/20 tax year into a cash ISA and earn tax-free interest.
+The rates are usually on accounts run over the internet, but there are also good deals through bank and building society branches and on accounts run over the telephone.
 Fixed-rate ISA accounts, which fix the interest rate for a set period of time, offer a higher interest rate than an instant access ISA but you cannot take money out of your account during the set period.

 When weighing up the various savings accounts on offer, bear these points in mind:

 Be clear about how much access you need to your money so you pick the right type of savings account.
 Fixed-rate accounts will offer a higher rate of interest but limit your access to your money.